Geographic-style maps with a local novelty distance help navigate the materials space: Introduction: how is the materials space defined?

 \begin{dfn}[space of periodic materials] The \emph{Crystal Isometry Space} $\CRIS(\R^3)$ is the space of isometry classes of all periodic sets of points without atomic attributes. \end{dfn}

-Because (the isometry classes of) any periodic set of points has a unique location in $\CRIS(\R^3)$, all known materials can be considered `visible stars' in this continuous universe, while any periodic crystal discovered in the future will appear at its own position like a `new star', see Fig.~\ref{fig:CRISP}~(right).
-Not every position in $\CRIS(\R^3)$ is realizable by a material because inter-atomic distances cannot be arbitrary in the same way as not every location on Earth is habitable.
-However, mapping the whole space $\CRIS(\R^3)$ by invariant coordinates enables a proper exploration with a geographic-style map.
+Since (the isometry class of) any periodic point set has a unique location in $\CRIS(\R^3)$, all known materials can be considered `visible stars' in this continuous universe.
+Any periodic crystal discovered in the future will appear at a new unique {location like a `new star', while all past crystals remain at the same locations.
+Until recently, optimizing complicated energy functions blindly climbed as a mountaineer to a high peak, illustrated in Fig.~{\ref{fig:CRISP}}~(right), and stopping at many (approximations to) isolated peaks without even any reliable method to continuously measure distances between these peaks, while the remaining landscape was covered by clouds.
+Our vision is to map the full space $\CRIS(\R^3)$ to enable a non-blind discovery of materials} \cite{anosova2021introduction,anosova2026geometric}.

-If we do not restrict the motif size, the space $\CRIS$ is infinite dimensional.
-However, if we consider all periodic sets with exactly $m$ points in a motif, the resulting subspace $\CRIS(\R^3;m)$ has dimension $3m+3$ due to $m$ triples $x,y,z$ of atomic coordinates and $6$ parameters of a unit cell, of which 3 are neutralised by translations along basis vectors.
-Alternatively, we can define a unit cell by 3 basis vectors with 3 coordinates, of which 6 are neutralised by 3+3 parameters of translations and rotations in $\R^3$.
+If we do not restrict the motif size, the space $\CRIS$ is infinitely dimensional.
+However, if we consider all periodic sets with $m$ points in a motif, the resulting subspace $\CRIS(\R^3;m)$ has dimension $3m+3$ due to $m$ triples $x,y,z$ of atomic coordinates and $6$ parameters of a unit cell, of which 3 are neutralized by translations along basis vectors.
+Alternatively, we can define a unit cell by 3 basis vectors with 3 coordinates, of which 6 are neutralized by 3+3 parameters of translations and rotations in $\R^3$.

-In the partial case $m=1$, $\CRIS(\R^3;1)$ is a continuous 6-dimensional space of 3D lattices, which was previously cut into 14 disjoint subspaces of Bravais classes \cite{bravais1850memoir} but is now parametrized by complete invariants \cite{kurlin2022complete}.
+In the partial case $m=1$, $\CRIS(\R^3;1)$ is a continuous 6-dimensional space of 3D lattices, which was previously cut in 14 disjoint subspaces of Bravais classes \cite{bravais1850memoir} but is now parametrized by complete invariants \cite{kurlin2022complete,bright2021welcome}.
 Continuous maps of the simpler 3-dimensional space $\CRIS(\R^2;1)$ of 2D lattices recently appeared in \cite{kurlin2024mathematics}, \cite{bright2023geographic}, \cite{bright2023continuous}.